Doctor of Medicine and Doctor of Philosophy Combined Degree Program

 Dissertation

-Each student who submits a document for review is assessed a one-time thesis/dissertation processing fee through Student Business Services.
-This processing fee is for the thesis/dissertation services provided.
-After commencement, dissertations are digitally stored and made available through the Texas A&M Libraries.
+Each student who submits a manuscript for review is assessed a one-time thesis/dissertation/record of study processing fee through Student Business Services for the review services provided.
+After commencement, manuscripts are digitally stored and made available through the Texas A&M Libraries.

 -